anwarshaikh078/Swayambhu/README.md

   JNEC Swayambhu - Android App

- Jnec Swayambhu is android application that is used for event description and booking tickets in our annual technical fest.
+ JNEC Swayambhu is android application that is used for event description and booking tickets in our annual technical fest.
 Swayambhu is annual technical fest of Jawaharlal Nehru Engineering College.
 It has events different events for different departments.